CoolPluginsTeam/translate-words/readme.txt

 That's it!
 The setup configuration has been successfully completed.
 You can now start translating your website content and make it fully multilingual.

 == Frequently Asked Questions ==

+= Transition Notice =
+Translate Words is now maintained by [Cool Plugins](https://profiles.wordpress.org/coolplugins/) and will gradually evolve into our modern AI multilingual plugin, Linguator AI.

+The current Translate Words feature set will remain available until approximately June 2026.
+After this period, the plugin will fully transition to Linguator.

+If you want to continue using a manual string translation workflow, we recommend migrating to the Loco Translate plugin, which offers enhanced stability, better performance, and active development.

+You are not required to take immediate action.
+Your website will continue working normally during the transition period.
+A detailed migration panel is included inside the plugin settings with all guidance and support information.

 = Which languages are supported? =
 Linguator supports all languages that WordPress supports, including RTL languages.